bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 The HTML; I have little experience with HTML so it took some time to figure out how to do what I wanted to do with it.
 I ended up learning about the Bootstrap stylesheet though, which was very helpful!

+## Thursday November 14

+### What went well (in the context of working on the assignment) today?

+Again, most everything went well.
+I managed to deploy to Heroku during lecture, so I spent the rest of the day helping other people and adding some images to my app.

+### What was particularly interesting or surprising about the topic(s) today?

+I thought the process of setting environmental variables for Heroku was pretty interesting.

+### What was the most challenging part of the work today, and why?

+Nothing was particularly difficult today, but if I had to say something, figuring out how to add Twitter users' profile pictures to the app took some time, until I realized that I just needed to add a new column to the "User" table.